v1nh1shungry/structopt/README.md

 # structopt

-A lovely structopt library for C++, inspired by [TeXitoi/structopt](https://github.com/TeXitoi/structopt) and powered by [tanakh/cmdline](https://github.com/tanakh/cmdline) and ❤️
+A lovely structopt library for C++!
+Parse command line arguments by defining a struct! ❤️

 # Quick Start

+**Make sure you get a fancy compiler supports C++20!**

 So, you want to parse command line arguments by just defining a `struct`?
-Here you go!
+Here we go!

 First, let's define a `struct`,